demisto/content/Packs/Zoom/Integrations/Zoom/README.md

 In the Server Configuration section, verify that the value for the instance.execute.external.`INTEGRATION-INSTANCE-NAME` key is set to true.
 If this key does not exist:
 1. Click **+ Add Server Configuration**.
 2. Add **instance.execute.external.`INTEGRATION-INSTANCE-NAME` ** and set the value to **true**.
 See the following reference article for further information.
-   - For Cortex XSOAR 6.x: `<CORTEX-XSOAR-URL>/instance/execute/<INTEGRATION-INSTANCE-NAME>`.
+   - **For Cortex XSOAR 6.x**: `<CORTEX-XSOAR-URL>/instance/execute/<INTEGRATION-INSTANCE-NAME>`.
 For example, `https://my.demisto.live/instance/execute/zoom`.
-Note that the string `instance` does not refer to the name of your XSOAR instance, but rather is part of the URL.
-   - For Cortex XSOAR 8: `<ext-<CORTEX-XSOAR-URL>/xsoar/instance/execute/<INTEGRATION-INSTANCE-NAME>`.
-For example, https://ext-dev-demisto.live/xsoar/instance/execute/zoom.
 Note that the string `instance` does not refer to the name of your XSOAR instance, but rather is part of the URL.

 ## Create Zoom ChatBOT app